MakeSchool-Tutorials/Drift-Unity-VR/P1-Drift/content.md

 “RequireComponent” is an example of a Unity-specific C\# Attribute: a directive you can apply to a class, function, or variable.
 RequireComponent causes an additional component to be added to a Game Object *right before* this component is added.
 Reset is function that gets called *in Edit Mode* whenever a component is added to a Game Object for the first time.
 Since the automatically added component gets added before this component, we can reference it in our Reset method.
 Pretty cool, huh?

 RequireComponent also prevents you from removing a required component.

+>[action]
-Try removing the Rigidbody component from your Player by clicking the little gear icon at the top-right of the component and selecting “Remove Component.”
+>Try removing the Rigidbody component from your Player.
 Unity won’t let you as long as the component that requires it is there!

 ![](../media/image24.png)